-Validation Designation Description R Reportable; measure was compliant with state specifications DNR Do not report; MCO rate was materially biased and should not be reported NA Not applicable; the MCO was not required to report the measure NR Not Reportable; measure was not reported because the MCP did not offer IVIX the required benefit
+Validation Designation Description R Reportable; the measure was compliant with state specifications.
+DNR Do not report; the MCO rate was materially biased and should not be reported.
+NA Not applicable; the MCO was not required to report the measure.
+NR Not reportable; the measure was not reported because the MCP did not offer the required benefit.